 What is chronic kidney disease?

 Chronic Kidney Disease (CKD) is common in Australia.
-Approximately one in seven Australian adults have some degree of CKD.
-As the Australian population ages, the frequency of CKD in Australia continues to rise.
+Approximately one in seven Australian adults have some degree of CKD and as many as one in three are at risk of developing CKD.
+As the Australian population ages and the incidence of key conditions such as diabetes increases, the frequency of CKD in Australia will continue to rise.